SamuelGold/arduino-microwave-oven/README.md

   <img src="images/1.jpg?raw=true" width="600" title="Microwave after modification">
 </p>

 I have a 28 years old oven, Samsung M7136.
-It so old, than this image is probably only one of it on the Internet :)
+It so old, than this image is probably only one of this model on the Internet :)

 <p align="center">
   <img src="images/5.jpg?raw=true" width="400" title="Samsung M7136">